truenas/middleware/docs/userguide/index.rst

 could re-import your encrypted volume, thus thwarting the reason for encrypting the disks in the first place.

 When you click this icon, a red warning is displayed: *Remember to add a new recovery key as this action invalidates the previous recovery key.* Setting a passphrase invalidates the existing key.
-Once you set the passphrase, immediately click the *Add recovery key* button to create a new recovery key.
-Once the passphrase is set, the name of this icon will change to Change Passphrase.
+Once you set the passphrase, immediately click the "Add recovery key" button to create a new recovery key.
+Once the passphrase is set, the name of this icon will change to "Change Passphrase".

 **Download Key:** click this icon to download a backup copy of the GELI encryption key.
 Since the GELI encryption key is separate from the FreeNAS® configuration database,